-Florens had been a quiet, easy companion.
-As a child she learned quickly, was eager to know more and would have been the perfect one to find the blacksmith if only she had not been sickened with love of him.
+Florens had been a quiet, timid version of her self at the time of her own displacement.
+Before destruction.
+Before sin.
+Before men.
+Reeling from the shock of motherlessness which, Lila knew, remained alive in the bone.
+As Florens grew she learned quickly, was eager to know more and would have been the perfect one to find the blacksmith if only she had not been sickened with love of him.
 Warped, disabled, would she return with him, without him or not at all?